confluentinc/librdkafka/CONFIGURATION.md

-queue.buffering.max.ms                   |          1000 | Maximum time, in milliseconds, for buffering data on the producer queue. message.send.max.retries                 |             2 | How many times to retry sending a failing MessageSet. **Note:** retrying may cause reordering. retry.backoff.ms                         |           100 | The backoff time in milliseconds before retrying a message send. compression.codec                        |          none | Compression codec to use for compressing message sets. batch.num.messages                       |          1000 | Maximum number of messages batched in one MessageSet.
+queue.buffering.max.ms                   |          1000 | Maximum time, in milliseconds, for buffering data on the producer queue. message.send.max.retries                 |             2 | How many times to retry sending a failing MessageSet. **Note:** retrying may cause reordering. retry.backoff.ms                         |           100 | The backoff time in milliseconds before retrying a message send. compression.codec                        |          none | Compression codec to use for compressing message sets: none, gzip or snappy batch.num.messages                       |          1000 | Maximum number of messages batched in one MessageSet.